 The gaokao exam pushes students to the limit.
 It requires students at least a year of preparation (across English, mathematics, and one more humanity or science subject of choice).
 More and more parents prefer the option to study abroad for their children as it is perceived as less pressured testing.

 A foreign education with cultural and linguistic assimilation represents a great entry point for emigration.
 An estimated 1.5 million Chinese students who have or are graduating from overseas universities have opted to stay abroad.

 What does it mean for international brokers?

-In parallel to this, China has also now more international schools than any other country in the world, it represents a revenue of 18.4 billion yuan ($2.75 billion) by the end of 2013.17
+In parallel to this, China has also now more international schools than any other country in the world, it representing revenue of 18.4 billion yuan ($2.75 billion) by the end of 2013.17

-Those facts highlight the importance of education in the Chinese real estate investment behavior and enables you to adjust your sales strategy accordingly.
-With the rising power of China’s rapidly-growing middle-class population, and the potential baby boom thanks to China’s two-child policy, positioning yourself as a go-to agent for educationally-driven investment could represent a goldmine.
+Those facts highlight the importance of education in Chinese real estate investment behavior and enable you to adjust your sales strategy accordingly.
+With the rising power of China’s rapidly-growing middle-class population and the potential baby boom thanks to China’s two-child policy, positioning yourself as a go-to agent for educationally-driven investment could represent a goldmine.